English | Français

 When stress and anxiety become very intense or chronic, they may have a negative impact on health and well-being, particularly on the appearance and the health of the skin, as well as on the etiopathogenesis of most skin conditions.
 The emerging field of psychodermatology is founded on the concept that effective management of skin conditions involves consideration of the associated emotional factors.

-The nervous system modulates all the physiological functions of your body and it takes into account the emotional state in all that it does.
-Under stress, your body releases cortisol and a cocktail of many other hormones.
-Your skin has receptors for these stress hormones, and their activation causes various changes in your skin: increased inflammation, impaired wound healing, increased oil and sebum production and decreased resistance to infections.
+The limbic and peripheral nervous system, which modulates all physiological functions of your body, takes emotional state into account in everything it does.
+When stressed, your body releases cortisol and a cocktail of other hormones.
+The skin has receptors for these stress hormones, and their activation causes a variety of changes in the skin: decreased resistance to infection, increased inflammation, impaired wound healing, increased sebum production, and more.

-Furthermore, cutaneous vasoconstriction induced by persistent stress and anxiety can cause the blood to be systematically shunted away from the skin.
-When the skin is constantly deprived of a generous supply of blood, it can become more susceptible to irritations, rashes, and infections.
-Thus, persistent stress and anxiety can aggravate many skin diseases, including urticaria, psoriasis, acne, rosacea, eczema, cold sores, hives, and other types of rash.
-Unexplained itching, tingling, and burnings are often caused by stress.
+Furthermore, cutaneous vasoconstriction induced by persistent stress and anxiety can cause blood to be systematically redirected away from the skin and when the skin is constantly deprived of a generous blood supply, it can become more susceptible to irritation, rashes and infections.
+Thus, paleness, redness on the face or skin, itching, burning, tingling or other sensations on the face, neck, ears, scalp or shoulders, rashes, hives, psoriasis, acne, rosacea, eczema, as well as other types of rashes, are among the most well-known manifestations of chronic stress and anxiety on the skin.

 As you already know, rather than passively observing what happens to you, your subconscious mind is actually in charge of the proper functioning of your conscious mind and your body through the regulatory mechanisms of your autonomous nervous system.
 When you feel relaxed and safe, the sympathetic branch of the autonomous nervous system kicks in and your body is nourished, and healed and energy is restored.
 Whenever you are facing a threat, the parasympathetic branch of the autonomous nervous system kicks in and the stress response will mobilize all your resources for your survival inbuilt fight or flight response.